A Guide To Vacation Rental Management And Advertising

 On VRBO or Airbnb?
 Are you ready to manage your Airbnb listing yourself?
-Or hire a company to do all the cleaning, minor repairs, and emergency visit?
-Do you know which of these – if either of them – are the best site to list your vacation rentals on?
+Or hire a company to do all the cleaning, minor repairs, and emergency visits?
+Do you know which of these – if either of them – is the best site to list your vacation rentals on?
 At an overall level, the fee structure is the major difference between the two major players.

-With VRBO, you are able to either choose an 8 percent per-booking fee or pay a yearly annual subscription fee for listing your rentals.
+With VRBO, you can either choose an 8 percent per-booking fee or pay a yearly annual subscription fee for listing your rentals.
 The best way to determine which one is best is by estimating the number of bookings that you will get.
 VRBO recommends a yearly subscription for property owners who are expecting to rent their house for over six weeks per year.
 With Airbnb, property owners pay a percentage of each booking in exchange for hosting their rental properties on the website.

 4. Great photos are key.
 Learn how to do them properly.

-The high influx of vacation rental properties on sites such as Airbnb and VRBO have created an environment where only properties with professional photography – not just taking photos with a smartphone – will truly stand out.
+The high influx of vacation rental properties on sites such as Airbnb and VRBO has created an environment where only properties with professional photography – not just taking photos with a smartphone – will truly stand out.
 It goes beyond photography equipment.
 You also must develop a good eye for producing enticing, brilliant photos.
 Your photos need to be optimized for a rental listing.

 The following are some effective ways to achieve this:

 - Learn how to use composite lighting methods.
 It is an excellent way to show off the beautiful interior of a room and the incredible view outside the windows, in one photo.
 No overexposed natural light or washed-out colors.

 - Consider how to best assemble your photos.
-There needs to be a good flow to help prospective guests understand how the rooms connect with one another.
+There needs to be a good flow to help prospective guests understand how the rooms connect.